TheSimPill/ViolationTool/notes/notes.md

 Inputs for testing:
     - Cancel on all screens, select all for format, make sheets
     - Filtered everything, did select all minus all states, make sheets

+Want to create a folder when a user first opens the program.
+Then save the state of this.
+Basically, at the start of the program, check if a ViolationTool folder has been created in User folder.
+If not, do it.
+IF we don't do this, new scrape data will never be saved or updated.
+Neither will last used dates.

+Making new folders programatically works
+State and fine df in saved are up to date